-Gingivitis and periodontitis are the most common types of gum disease that affect the supporting structures of the teeth.
-Both are caused by the bacterial dental plaque that normally inhabits the mouth.
+Gum disease affects the supporting structures of the teeth.
+Gingivitis and periodontitis are the most common types of gum disease and both are caused by the bacterial dental plaque that normally inhabits the mouth.

-At Devonshire House our specialist periodontist Trisha Whitehead and our team of hygienists, can help you cure your gingivitis and bring under control any periodontal disease affecting your teeth.
-Treatment depends on the severity of the condition and ranges from teaching you improved oral hygiene technique, to treatment under local anaesthetic for deep cleaning and elimination of infected gum tissue.
+At Devonshire House in Cambridge, our specialist periodontist Puneet Patel and our team of hygienists, can help you cure your gingivitis and bring under control any periodontal disease affecting your teeth.
+Gum disease treatment depends on the severity of the condition and ranges from teaching you improved oral hygiene technique, to treatment under local anaesthetic for deep cleaning and elimination of infected gum tissue.